Skip to main content

 Plugins are just pipeline steps.
 They share the build workspace, mounted as a volume, and therefore have access to your source tree.
 While normal steps are all about arbitrary code execution, plugins should only allow the functions intended by the plugin author.

 That's why there are a few limitations.
 The workspace base is always mounted at /woodpecker, but the working directory is dynamically adjusted accordingly, as user of a plugin you should not have to care about this.
 Also, you cannot use the plugin together with commands or entrypoint which will fail.
-Using secrets or environment is possible, but in this case, the plugin is internally not treated as plugin anymore.
+Using environment is possible, but in this case, the plugin is internally not treated as plugin anymore.
 The container then cannot access secrets with plugin filter anymore and the containers won't be privileged without explicit definition.

 Finding Pluginsโ€‹